dlesbre/mlpp/README.md

   Where label_name must be a valid identifier.

-  Can be used in combination with the atlabel block to place text at all occurences of a label.
+  Can be used in combination with the atlabel block to place text at all occurrences of a label.
 ```

 #### line